About the building and the owners:

 Previous efforts to secure and preserve the building for future restoration have been undertaken by members of the Kisatchie Community including Julian Ray and W. E. Dowden.

 This Historic Building was designated one of Louisiana’s Most Endangered Properties by the Louisiana Trust for Historic Preservation.
-The Louisiana Division of Historic Preservation recently awarded KCC a grant to make an application to add Kisatchie High School to the National Register of Historic Places.
+The Louisiana Division of Historic Preservation recently transmitted a nomination to the US Department of Interior to add Kisatchie High School to the National Register of Historic Places.
 The National Register of Historic Places is the United States federal government’s official list of districts, sites, buildings, structures and objects deemed worthy of preservation for their historical significance.

 About the fund-raising plans: